-Stumbling into serenity: The secret garden of Saint-Serge
+Paris: Stumbling into serenity: The secret garden of Saint-Serge

-The other day I walked the streets of the edgy, regenerated Villette area of Paris, and here, on one of its busy streets, I stumbled upon what seemed like a portal opening into another time.
+The other day I was walking through the edgy, regenerated Villette area of Paris, and on one of its busy streets, I stumbled upon something that felt like a gap in time.

 Photo: SortirAParis